ThirdAILabs/Demos/README.md

 ```

-NeuralDB also provides teaching methods for incorporating human feedback into its search.
+NeuralDB also provides teaching methods for incorporating human feedback into RAG.

 ```python
 # associate a source with a target